Geoff Chappell, Software Analyst

 Each collection that has any other valid type must have a KSE_HOOK array.
 If instead the pointer is NULL, the shim that contains this collection cannot be registered.

-Who’s to know how, but for the first two years of this page’s life, I had this name transcribed incorrectly as KSE_COLLECTION.
-That I looked again is only because Alex Ionescu’s Abusing the Kernel Shim Engine, apparently from a conference in June 2016 but available in this easily readable form only since March 2017, gave a different name but no indication of where he had got it from.
+Who’s to know how, but for the first two years of this page’s life, I had the name KSE_HOOK_COLLECTION transcribed incorrectly as KSE_COLLECTION.
+That I looked again is only because Alex Ionescu’s Abusing the Kernel Shim Engine, apparently from a conference in June 2016 but available in this easily readable form only since March 2017, gave a different name but no indication of where he got it from.
+He had the correct name.
+My notes did too, but my brain abbreviated while writing these pages.
+Now, in May 2020, Alex’s page is gone from Alex’s site.